Our Mission, Vision, and Values

 Studio Sparrow Conservatory

-Because the arts are facing mass defunding across the nation, most students do not have access to learn from current working professionals.
-According to an American Theatre article, many academic institutions are suffering from an abundance of faculty whose professional practice has “atrophied”.
+• Because the arts face mass defunding across the nation, most students do not have access to learn from current working professionals.
+According to an American Theatre Magazine article, many academic institutions suffer from an abundance of faculty whose professional practice has “atrophied”.
 They prioritize “the way we have always done it” over being an active professional in their field.

 In contrast, we will use the learn-by-doing model.
 We prioritize the opportunity for the students to work with active professionals allowing for direct mentorship and networking.
 All resident artists and professionals that come in for our season will teach specialized master classes during their contract.
 This process gives our students a breadth of real-world working knowledge that rivals most MFA programs.
 All the academic rigor of a traditional program, with the practical experience to match.